stefan-epic/Zabbix-6.0-Api/README.md

 ## Contribution
 I welcome contributions and improvements to this library.
 Please feel free to open issues and submit pull requests.

+## Credit
+Lots of Code has been reused from https://github.com/HenriqueCaires/ZabbixApi/tree/master